-Note: If this class' constructor is able to import the Mock class at runtime (via the mock or unittest.mock modules, in that order) it will wraps its run, etc methods in Mock objects.
+Note: This class wraps its run, etc methods in unittest.mock.Mock objects.
 This allows you to easily assert that the methods (still returning the values you prepare them with) were actually called.

 Note: Methods not given Results to yield will raise NotImplementedError if called (since the alternative is to call the real underlying method - typically undesirable when mocking.)